 We've worked to understand the public health specialist workforce

-Overall, the results reflect a growing distinction between those employed in local authorities, and those employed in PHE, the NHS and universities.
-This is likely to reflect the nature of roles within the sectors/organisations, as well as the historical development of the profession (with specialists from backgrounds other than medicine or dentistry only emerging in the last two decades).
+Overall, the results reflected a growing distinction between those employed in local authorities, and those employed in PHE, the NHS and universities.
+This is likely to reflect the nature of roles within the sectors/organisations, as well as the historical development of the profession.